BRANCHlab/abcd-snf/README.md

 # Clustering and Classification for Paediatric mTBI

-This repository contains a [quarto](https://quarto.org/) book containing all the work I complete over my PhD.
+This repository contains a [quarto](https://quarto.org/) book containing all the documentation associated with my PhD research projects.

 The quarto book structure allows me to stitch scripts (symbolically linked to the [wheeler-lab github](https://github.com/eman-nishat/wheeler-lab)), code (from the wheeler-lab carbon drive), and prose into a wide range of output formats.